 The Right Content: Every presentation needs to start with the right content.

 - First, have a clear message.
 Make sure you know what you’re trying to say, whether it’s convincing a sales prospect of the value of your product or service, a trainee of the value of learning a process or skill, an audience of the importance of your cause or an investor in the value of your idea.

 - Second, support your message with facts.
 Facts can be data, survey results, testimonials, photographs or personal experience.
 Supporting your message gives you credibility and engages the audience on a deeper level, silencing that little voice in their heads that questions bald statements.

 - Finally, curate your content.
-Make sure you only use what you need, what’s relevant and what you can support.
+Make sure you only use what you need, what’s relevant, and what you can support.
+For that, you can hire any content marketing or thesis writing service.
 Too much information is worse than too little.
 Better to engage your audience and leave them with questions than to bore or overload them so they tune out.
 If you have lots of data, pick the most compelling or most relevant.
 If you have a great personal story, whittle it down to its essentials so you can tell it concisely.

 The Right Design: Everything designed for clarity and consistency.

 - With presentation design, there is often a confusion between beautiful design and effective design.
 While beautiful design is nice to have, it’s not essential to a great presentation.
 Effective design is essential.
 Effective design makes your content clear, leads viewers along the path of your argument or story and reinforces your brand.
 Effective design looks great, but you don’t need to be an artist to create it.
 You just need to have a clear idea of your message, your audience and your delivery.

 - Just as you need to curate your content, you need to curate your visuals.
 Too much visual information is just as bad as too much data or a story that goes on and on.
 Eliminate any visual elements that don’t reinforce your message.